“Dad, where the heck is Croatia, why the heck is Croatia so popular, and what the heck makes people want to go there???”

 Our family had been excited for Croatia ever since we booked a sailboat trip down the Croatian archipelago.
 We also knew that we were to go to two popular cities, Split and Dubrovnik.
 We even got to spend our eight days with some family friends who have been living in Spain for the last year– Lynn and Bill Carr– and their two kids, Evan and Maddox, aged 10 and 8 respectively.

 I was excited to travel with another family on a sailboat, but we were also going to two obscure-ish Croatian cities which I didn’t know anything about.
+When my parents explained to the Carrs about how we kids should create a pre-port, I knew I had work to do. (if you want to see my Croatia pre-port, it’s here.)
 Now was a time for desperate measures.
 Now was the time to use my ‘secret’ weapon.
 Now was the time to use TripAdvisor!!

 What was I to find???

 I found a 2000 year old palace in Split, and a 2 km city wall (also hundreds of years old) in Dubrovnik.
 It looked like these two cities were going to be what I’d call “worldschooling cities”.

 CITY #1: SPLIT

 After an early flight from Geneva, we were all enthusiastic for our two upcoming days in the old Roman city.